🔑

 Execute Bit on Directories

-For directories, the execute bit means traversal — the ability to enter the directory or access files inside it.
-A directory with r-- (read but no execute) lets you list its contents but not access the files.
-Most directories should have the execute bit set for any entity that needs to enter them.
+For directories, the execute bit means traversal — the ability to enter the directory and access files inside it.
+A directory with r-- (read but no execute) lets you list its contents but blocks access to any file within it.
+This is why directories typically carry permissions like 755 or 700 while regular files use 644 or 600.